IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver_secondary_zone.html.markdown

 - `created_on` - (Timestamp) The time (created On) of the Secondary Zone.
 - `modified_on` - (Timestamp) The time (modified On) of the Secondary Zone.
-- `secondary_zone_id` - (String) The unique ID of the private DNS custom resolver secondary zone.
+- `secondary_zone_id` - (String) The unique ID of the DNS Services custom resolver secondary zone.

 ## Import
-The `ibm_dns_custom_resolver_secondary_zone` can be imported by using private DNS instance ID, Custom Resolver ID, and Secondary Zone ID.
+The `ibm_dns_custom_resolver_secondary_zone` can be imported by using DNS Services instance ID, Custom Resolver ID, and Secondary Zone ID.
 The `id` property can be formed from `instance_id`, `custom_resolver_id` and `secondary_zone_id` in the following format:

 ```